 Why are you leaving your current job?

 Another very telling interview question.
-And the answer could make or break their whole application!
-Obviously you’d be very hesitant to hire someone who describes getting fired or being involved in some sort of feud with coworkers.
+And their answer can provide valuable insights into whether they’re the right fit!
+It’s natural to be cautious if a candidate shares a story about being let go or experiencing conflict at work.
 Again, are they blaming others?
 Speaking ill of coworkers or clients?
 Another sign of unprofessionalism.
-And more than that, you can hear about the candidate’s goals and ambition.
+More than that, you can hear about the candidate’s goals and ambition.

 What is your greatest strength?

-Also: What is your greatest weakness?
+You can also ask: What is your greatest weakness?
 Everyone has a few of both.
 As the candidate describes their strengths and weaknesses, listen to how honest and confident they are about themselves.
 Are they proud of their strengths?
 Are they working on improving their weaknesses?
 Do they seem open to feedback and constructive criticism?
-Sometimes a good interview question just exposes what a candidate thinks an interviewer wants to hear.
+Sometimes a well-placed question reveals how genuine and thoughtful a candidate’s response is.

 News flash: everyone makes mistakes.
-So if you meet a candidate that has miraculously never made one, that’s a red flag.
-They’re either totally unaware, unaccountable, or lying.
-And similar to the question about achievements, listen to whether they’re taking responsibility or whether they’re blaming others for the mistake.
+If a candidate claims they’ve never made a mistake, it may be a sign of a lack of self-awareness or willingness to take accountability.
+Similar to the question about achievements, listen to whether they’re taking responsibility or whether they’re blaming others for the mistake.
 Did they learn a lesson from that mistake?
 If they don’t mention one, ask.
 No matter where someone is in their career, there’s always room for learning and growth and it’s important for employees to recognize that.
 Mistakes, setbacks, and obstacles are opportunities, not catastrophes.

 Where do you see yourself in three to five yourselves?